 2) Don't torture yourself

 You're much less likely to be consistent with a healthy routine if you expect yourself to suffer through a spinning class you absolutely despise three times a week or gulp down fishy-tasting powders.
-Choosing a pleasant-tasting bovine collagen powder that dissolves completely, for example, will leave you much more likely to reach for it each morning, versus some marine variations that might end up at the back of your cabinet.
+Instead, try choosing a physical activity you enjoy or try a pleasant-tasting bovine collagen powder, for example.
+This will leave you much more likely to complete your healthy routine daily.